 We will assume you have a simple 1,600 sq.ft. roof.
 Installing 60 mil PVC will cost $11,760 or $735 per square.
 Over a 30 year service life, you would be spending $392 per year.

-By comparison, the same size EPDM rubber roof will cost $9,520.
+By comparison, the same size EPDM rubber roof costs $9,520.
 However, it will last about 15-18 years, and will definitely require repairs along the way.

 Let’s be generous and say rubber roofing will last 20 years (highly unlikely).
 Your cost per year will be at least $476 per year.